datacarpentry/python-ecology-lesson/01-starting-with-data.md

 [35549 rows x 8 columns]
 ```

-We can figure out the type of object that surveys_df is by typing:

-	type(surveys_df)

-OUTPUT:

-	pandas.core.frame.DataFrame

 ## Manipulating Our Species Survey Data

 Now we can start manipulating our data!
 First, let's check data type of object that `surveys_df` is using the `type` command.
 The `type` function and `__class__` attribute tell us that `surveys_df` is `<class 'pandas.core.frame.DataFrame'>` in Python.